-For specific details on reinstallation of the motherboard and any peripheral components of the motherboard refer to the motherboard user manual for ASUS.
+For specific details on reinstallation of the motherboard and any peripheral components of the motherboard refer to the motherboard user manual for specific XXXXXXYYY Motherboard (refer to the Spare Parts List Section).

 Selective Treatment/Special Handling Per Annex VII, Directive 2012/19/EU: Graphics and add on expansion cards, contain a printed circuit board of greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.